andeya/faygo/README.md

 - Middleware and handler exactly the same, they together constitute the handler chain
 - Supports the use of struct (implemented handler) tag tags to define request parameter information and its validation information
 - The API documentation (swagger2.0) is automatically built by the handler
-- Supports HTTP/HTTP2, HTTPS (tls/letsencrypt), UNIX and other Server types
+- Supports various network types, such as HTTP, HTTPS(TLS), Let's Encrypt(TLS), HTTP2, UNIX and so on
 - Multi-instance is supported, and these configurations information are independent of each other
-- Supports the same instance to monitor multi-server and multi-port
+- Supports the same instance to monitor multi-network and multi-port
 - Based on the high-performance `httprouter` to redevelope, and provides chain or tree style to register router
 - Powerful file router supports for custom file systems, framework has provided DirFS, RenderFS, MarkdownFS and so on
 - Supports cross-platform color log system, and has two output interface (console and file)